rancher/docs/content/rancher/v2.x/en/catalog/multi-cluster-apps/_index.md

 In the **Upgrades** section, select the upgrade strategy to use, when you decide to upgrade your application.

-* **Rolling Update (batched):** When selecting this upgrade strategy, the number of containers upgraded at a time is based on the selected **Batch size** and the **Interval** specifies how many seconds to wait before starting the next batch of updates.
+* **Rolling Update (batched):** When selecting this upgrade strategy, the number of applications upgraded at a time is based on the selected **Batch size** and the **Interval** specifies how many seconds to wait before starting the next batch of updates.

-* **Upgrade all apps simultaneously:** When selecting this upgrade strategy, all workloads across all projects will be upgraded at the same time.
+* **Upgrade all apps simultaneously:** When selecting this upgrade strategy, all applications across all projects will be upgraded at the same time.

 #### Roles